lovenets/CS-notebook/Go/source code.md

 ### workflow

-When the number of items in a map is greater than `6.5*2^B`(6.5 is load factor and B is the number of buckets), it shows that map may overflow and need to grow.
+When the number of items in a map is greater than `6.5*2^B`(6.5 is load factor and 2^B is the number of buckets), it shows that map may overflow and need to grow.
 New bucket will be allocated and elements in old bucket will be hashed again and copied, which is called `evacuate`.

 ## delete